-I thought I would share this photo I took from a hot air balloon in Egypt: view of the Valley of the Kings and Hatchepsut-Temple!.
+I thought I would share the photo (at the beginning of this story) that I took from a hot air balloon in Egypt: view of the Valley of the Kings and Hatchepsut-Temple!
 So much space and freedom before much of the world went into lockdown.